ryanbnl/randomstuff/README.md

 * Handle at least one fetch/day from the mobiles (millions of request per day, thousands per second).
 * Very resistant to repeated/superfluent fetches
-* Bad behaviour of one should not jeapordie _delivery_ to others.
+* Bad behaviour of one should not jeopardize _delivery_ to others.
 * Little or no security
 * Tamperproofing is desirable - but for most protocols not uber critical as the match-space is very large and thus resistant against false positives.
 The tampering is a risk for not reporting infected people that they are infected (which is in fact what some device owners may well desire, e.g. to keep their jobs).